 6. Inspect Face Veneers

-For thicker plywood, we recommend that the face veneer be at least one-eighth of an inch thick, as this will help cover the appearance of resin on the plywood core surface and provide a smoother and smoother and more appealing finish.
+For thicker plywood, I recommend that the face veneer be at least one-eighth of an inch thick, as this will help cover the appearance of resin on the plywood core surface.
+It will also provide a smoother and more appealing finish.

 7. Consider Haul Sheeting Yourself